Henry scores 27 points, No. 17 Michigan State beats Nebraska

 Michigan State: With the exception of Henry, the Spartans weren’t sharp offensively early, but they opened the second half with a flurry, built a double-digit lead and held on to avoid their first 0-4 start since 1979-80.

 Nebraska: The Huskers gave a strong effort after losing 90-54 at Ohio State on Wednesday.
-They hung around even though they didn’t have Allen most of the second half.
+They hung around even though they didn’t have Allen most of the first half.

 UP NEXT